 Delicata squash tastes like a milder, slightly less sweet butternut squash and almost tastes like a mix between butternut squash and corn.
 Some people also say the flavor reminds them of a mix between sweet potato and corn, which is why it is sometimes called the sweet potato squash.
 The flesh inside the squash is yellow to orange and seeds taste similar to pumpkin seeds when roasted.

-How to choose a delicata squash?
+How to know if a delicata squash is ripe?

 When choosing this squash, it should be firm and feel heavy for the size.
 It should also be without any major blemishes or soft spots, and the skin should be free of any large wrinkles.
 When delicata squash is ripe and ready to eat, they are yellow in color and have green stripes.
 Unripe squash will have a greenish tint on the entire squash.